 large-scale parts with acceptable mechanical properties at a lower production cost .

 More details about this product:

-there are more than 300 parameters, including power, speed, and printing strategy, which can affect the quality of the as-built part.
+There are more than 300 parameters, including power, speed, and printing strategy, which can affect the quality of the as-built part.
 Expensive and time-consuming trial-and-error is common to determine optimal conditions for the process.
 An efficient finite element analysis (FEA) tool is helpful to accurately predict the actual manufacturing process.
 This reduces the number of costly experimental iterations.
 Thus, modelling is an important skill in fields related to additive manufacturing and welding processes.

 What we offer here:

 In this video, you will learn how to create a simple welding model that is similar to the additive manufacturing process.
-To simulation the welding process you need a heat transfer model in Abaqus.
+To simulate the welding process you need a heat transfer model in Abaqus.
 For adding material we use the element birth technique by using Python code.
 For heat flux, you define a gaussian heat distribution in the Dflux subroutine.
 To use subroutine we need to use the FORTRAN code and also Abaqus needs to be linked to Intel FORTRAN.
 You might also be interested in using Goldak heat input and you can find it here (Click here).
-The video is short to learn this in less than 20 minutes and have the output and Abaqus CAE file.
+The video is short so you can learn this in less than 20 minutes and have the output and Abaqus CAE file.

 If you like to develop the model with the Goldak heat input model you can use the following link to download it:

 In this video, we avoid giving too many details so you can easily use the product.
 Here, you can find the following files:

 Abaqus files: CAE, ODB, INP, FORTRAN, Python, and JNL